PlayeRom/flightgear-addon-aerotow-everywhere/README.md

 1. `Heading change (deg)` - information on how the heading of the aircraft should change in relation to the previous one.
 A value of `0` means no change, so continue with the same heading.
 And e.g. `-90` means a left turn of 90 degrees, `60` means a right turn of 60 degrees, etc.
 2. `Distance (m)` - distance in meters from the previous waypoint to the present one.
 3. `Alt change (AGL ft)` - information on how much the altitude on this leg of the route will increase (in feet above ground.)
 This information depend of selected airplane.
+AGL is always in terms of the place you are starting from (not the waypoint place).

 If you enter a value less than or equal to `0` for `Distance (m)` field this means that here the route is end and the next rows will not be included to the flight plan.